Ueberauth and guardian setup for a Phoenix rest API

 References

-tldr: Setting up Ueberauth and Guardian in a Phoenix app for username & password authentication, user permissions, and JWT based authorisation.
+TLDR: Setting up Ueberauth and Guardian in a Phoenix app for username & password authentication, user permissions, and JWT based authorisation.